True Detective: Opening sequence

 Led by creative director Patrick Clair, True Detective's title sequences were developed by a collaborative team consisting of three motion-design studios: Santa Monica-based Elastic, Antibody and Breeder, both based in Australia.
 For the first season, Clair and his team took a variety of photos of the Louisiana scenery, which became the sequence's backbone.
 They superimposed these images onto low poly meshes, thanks to the use of various animation and special effects techniques.
 This was a meticulous process for production, since they wanted to avoid creating a digitized look for the sequence.
 Once its final cut took form, the team polished it by employing optical glitching and motion distortion technique.
 True Detective's season one opening theme is "Far from Any Road", an alternative country song originally composed by The Handsome Family for their 2003 album Singing Bones.
 The Sydney Morning Herald included season one's opening sequence in their list of the "Ten of the Best" title sequences on television.

 Clair took a similar approach to creating the title sequence for True Detective's second season.
 Production used material from a number of photographers, including aerial shots captured by David Maisel.
 However, unlike season one, season two's title sequence incorporates deep, vivid gold and red color, thereby presenting "that more complicated view of California".
 Leonard Cohen's "Nevermind" is the season two opening theme, which is a song from Cohen's 2014 album Popular Problems.
 The theme song's lyrics change with every episode, incorporating different verses from Cohen's song.

+For the fourth season, Night Country, a new sequence was commissioned from London-based Peter Anderson Studios, set to Billie Eilish's song "Bury a Friend", a major influence on the show cited by showrunner Issa López.
+As the fourth season sought to distinguish itself visually from prior entries, Anderson chose not to use superimposed images.
+Instead, the company was flown out to Iceland to film the majority of the sequence "from scratch", using the same props and locations as the show itself.
+Although certain scenes involved CGI (such as the final shot of a car parked on the sea ice) and underwater sequences were filmed in a tank, the majority of the sequence was real footage.
+This allowed Anderson to recreate the arc of the story in miniature, tantalizing the audience with the unfolding story: "[t]he setting is the same.
+But the story, packed inside a single minute, stands on its own."